alenachang/red-black-deletion-steps/README.md

 # red-black-deletion-steps
-This pdf is meant to accompany my YouTube videos on red-black tree deletion.
+This pdf is meant to accompany my YouTube video on red-black tree deletion.